rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ### Part 3 - Add configs to cluster
 > _In this exercise; we will use the OpenShift Applier to drive the creation of cluster content required by the app such as MongoDB and the Apps Build / Deploy Config_

 4. On your terminal navigate to the root of the `todolist-fe` application.
 The app contains a hidden folder called `.openshift-applier`.
-Move `cd .openshift-applier` into this directory and you should see a familiar looking directory structure for an ansible playbook.
+Move into this `.openshift-applier` directory and you should see a familiar looking directory structure for an ansible playbook.
 ```
 .openshift-applier
 ├── README.md